custom home designer in Greenville SC | Upstate SC, Sc midlands & Western NC

 Detailed, builder-ready drawings eliminate guesswork so you get accurate bids and your builder can break ground with confidence.

 We work with homeowners planning new homes, renovations, and outdoor living spaces.
 Each project begins with early analysis and develops into clear, buildable plans.
+See our Design Process page for a step-by-step description.

 Our work is focused in Greenville, the Upstate, and surrounding regions, with select projects nationwide.